 The blue sky days lasted for 3 days, which demonstrated the cost effectiveness of a heat pump and solar thermal collectors to heat the home during the day with 50% of that heat coming from only 44 heat pipe tubes.

-When we returned back to cloudy over cast and still very cold days, the heat pump alone could not maintain the homes temperature above 18.5c, with no gas boiler back up, to prove the point.
+When we returned back to cloudy over cast but still very cold days, the heat pump alone could not maintain the homes temperature above 18.5c, with no gas boiler back up, to prove the point.